transportmodelling/CHAINBLD/README.md

 # CHAINBLD
-A multimodal transport chain builder
+A multimodal transport chain builder, taking the unimodal level of service matrices as its input.